-- Creating Recovery Media - Restoring the pre-installed software from your created Recovery Media - Restoring the pre-installed software from the Recovery Partition deleted.
-In that case, you cannot create recovery media or restore the preinstalled software from the recovery partition.
+- Creating Recovery Media - Restoring the pre-installed software from your created Recovery Media - Restoring the pre-installed software from the Recovery Partition

+If you choose TOSHIBA Maintenance Utility to erase the internal storage drive, all data including the operating system and recovery partition will be deleted.
+In that case, you cannot create recovery media or restore the pre-installed software from the recovery partition.
 Make sure that you have already created recovery media before you start TOSHIBA Maintenance Utility.
 This recovery media can be used to restore your system after you have erased your internal storage drive.